renuo/moirai/README.md

 * Support for interpolation
 * Support for count variants
 * Better inline editing tool
-* Performance of translations lookup
-* Support for translations and strings coming from other gems
+* Support for fallbacks: it should identify that a fallback string is being used on not try to override the value.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).